An Adversarial Approach to Identification: Introduction

 \subsection{Related literature}

 This paper contributes to the literature on sharp identification in general classes of models and to the literature on nonlinear panel models.

-A wide range of methods have been developed to characterize identified sets across different models.\footnote{For reviews, see \citet{BontempsMagnac2017,CanayShaikh2017,Molinari2020,ChesherRosen2020,KlineTamer2023}.} Approaches include the use of random set theory \parencite{beresteanuSharpIdentificationRegions2011, ChesherRosen2017}, optimal transport \parencite{GalichonHenry2009,EkelandGalichonHenry2010,GalichonHenry2011}, and information-theoretic methods \parencite{schennachEntropicLatentVariable2014}.
-Other contributions, such as \citet{torgovitsky2019}, focus on extending subdistributions, while more recent work explores minimum relevant partition and latent space enumeration \parencite{Tebaldi2023,GuRussellStringham2022}.
-Many of these methods, like ours, leverage convex analysis for sharp identification or low-dimensional representations.
+A wide range of methods has been developed to characterize identified sets across different models.\footnote{For reviews, see \citet{BontempsMagnac2017,CanayShaikh2017,Molinari2020,ChesherRosen2020,KlineTamer2023}.} Approaches include the use of random set theory \citet{beresteanuSharpIdentificationRegions2011, ChesherRosen2017}, optimal transport \citet{GalichonHenry2009,EkelandGalichonHenry2010,GalichonHenry2011}, and information-theoretic methods \citet{schennachEntropicLatentVariable2014}.
+Other contributions, such as \citet{torgovitsky2019}, focus on extending subdistributions, while more recent work explores minimum relevant partition and latent space enumeration \citet{Tebaldi2023,GuRussellStringham2022}.
+Some of these methods focus exclusively on complete models, while others are explicitly designed to also address incomplete models.\footnote{In particular, models where the relationship between the observed random variables and the latent random variables is a correspondence, e.g., \citet{Tamer2003}.} Many of these methods, like ours, leverage convex analysis for sharp identification or low-dimensional representations.

-What distinguishes our approach is that it treats the set of model probabilities, $\mathcal M_\theta$, as primitive.
-This has several important implications.
-First, identification is tied to the zeros of a discrepancy function, which occur when the true probability measure of the data belongs to $\overline{\mathcal M}_\theta$.\footnote{The closure is carefully constructed to include model probabilities that are indistinguishable from the true probability measure (in a specific sense defined in the paper).} Second, sharpness is linked to the convexity of $\mathcal M_\theta$, which can be established directly or via its link to the convexity of the set of probability measures of the unobserved heterogeneity.
-Third, we can analyze both structural and counterfactual parameters simultaneously - something that other approaches find challenging due to the inherent restrictions imposed by counterfactual parameters on the distributions of the unobserved heterogeneity.
-Finally, when convexity of $\mathcal M_\theta$ fails, the maximin representation of our discrepancy function allows us to compute an outer set.